mcamick/mcamick/README.md

 alt ="Banner icon of author's name, Michael Amick" width="100%" height="222">

-:business_suit_levitating: I'm currently working on supporting [Lasagna Love](https://lasagnalove.org/) in a refactor of their volunteer/donation capability
+:business_suit_levitating: I'm working on supporting [Lasagna Love](https://lasagnalove.org/) in a refactor of their volunteer/donation capability

-:brain: I'm currently learning new deployment practices with [Zarf](https://zarf.dev/), leveraging Platform One's [Big Bang](https://p1.dso.mil/products/big-bang), and picking up GO as my new language of choice
+:brain: I'm learning new deployment practices with [Zarf](https://zarf.dev/), leveraging Platform One's [Big Bang](https://p1.dso.mil/products/big-bang), and picking up GO as my new language of choice

 :clock1: In my free time (outside of coding) I'm into hiking, rock climbing, cooking, gaming, and hanging out with my family